erjank/teaching/memory.md

 much information too quickly, the new will displace the old before it has a chance to consolidate in long-term memory.

-This is one of the main reasons for concept mapping a lesson before teaching it: an instructor needs to identify how many pieces of separate information will need to be "stored" in memory as part of the lesson.
+This is one of the reasons to create a concept map for a lesson before teaching it: an instructor needs to identify how many pieces of separate information will need to be "stored" in memory as part of the lesson.
 In practice, it's common to draw a concept map, realize that